Consensys/doctools.template-site/docs/overview/index.md

 # ConsenSys technical documentation

-This site contains information about and tools for contributing to ConsenSys technical documentation.
+This site contains information about contributing to ConsenSys technical documentation.
 This site is also the template to [create new documentation sites](../create/create-doc-site.md).

 ## Documentation system overview